osisoft/Edge-Data-Store-Docs/V1/Administration/ManagementTools.md

 # Edge Data Store management tools

-## Command Line Configuration

-In Beta 2 it is recommended that REST be used to configure the Edge Data Store.
-In the final release there will also be command line configuration tools available.
+REST calls are currently the primary method used to configure the Edge Data Store.

+**Note:** Command line configuration tools are targeted to be available in the final release of Edge Data Store.

 ## REST tools

-The following tools are available to facilitate the execution of REST calls.
+The following tools are available to facilitate the execution of REST calls:

-### cURL
+### curl

-Edge Data Store documentation displays cURL commands for configuration and management examples. cURL is a command line tool supported on Windows and Linux, used to make HTTP calls. cURL is a versatile tool with a large range of capabilities:  any Edge Data Store administrative or programming task can be accomplished with cURL. cURL is also easily scripted, using BASH or Powershell on either Linux or Windows, and is the recommended tool for managing Edge Data Store.
-Any system that can run Edge Data Store supports cURL.
+You can accomplish any Edge Data Store administrative or programming task with curl, and it is the recommended REST tool for managing Edge Data Store. curl is a versatile command line tool supported on Windows and Linux, with a large range of capabilities:

+  - used to make HTTP calls
+  - easily scripted using BASH or Powershell on either Linux or Windows
+  - Any system that can run Edge Data Store supports curl.

+ Refer to these example curl commands for configuration and management. <need link.>

 ### Postman

-Postman is a very popular and effective REST tool for systems with Graphical UI components (Edge Data Store is supported on platforms that lack this capability).
+Postman is a very popular and effective REST tool for systems with Graphical UI components.
 It is particularly useful for learning more about Edge Data Store REST APIs.

+**Note:** Postman is not available on all platforms which support Edge Data Store.

 ### C#, Python, Go